MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-network-blacklist-operations.md

 | 8 | 8 * EC | BlacklistProviderRefList | OL_PAIR_LIST | The first element of the pair is a 4 byte offset, calculated from the beginning (offset 0) of this MBIM_MS_NETWORK_BLACKLIST_INFO structure, to a MBIM_MS_NETWORK_BLACKLIST_PROVIDER structure.
 For more information, see the MBIM_MS_NETWORK_BLACKLIST_PROVIDER table.
 The second element of the pair is a 4-byte size of a pointer to the corresponding MBIM_MS_NETWORK_BLACKLIST_PROVIDER structure. |
 | 8 + (8 * EC) |  | DataBuffer | DATABUFFER | Array of MBIM_MS_NETWORK_BLACKLIST_PROVIDER structures. |

-The following data structures are used in the above table.
+The following data structures are used in the preceding table.

 MBIM_MS_NETWORK_BLACKLIST_STATE describes the possible states of the two different blacklists.